-A De facto visa becomes necessary when one individuals in the relationship chooses to invite their partner to Australia.
+A De facto visa becomes necessary when one individual in the relationship chooses to invite their partner to Australia.
 The invitee must be resident in Australia and capable of sponsoring the other party on the basis of their partnership.

 Applications for a de facto visa is only valid if the couple meets a few conditions.
 They would have to demonstrate that they have been in a de facto relationship in which –